dgcnz/mkdocs-frontmatter-plugin/README.md

 # Obsidian Dataview Properties to Table Frontmatter plugin

-This plugin (wip) creates a markdown table with your dataview frontmatter properties.
+This plugin creates a markdown table with your dataview frontmatter properties.

 Example: